julianlam/feps/fep/8c13/fep-8c13.md

 #### Example: Audience Exhaustion

 Bob and Carol both unfollow Alice; no local actors remain in Alice's Context Audience.
-Bob's server **SHOULD** delete `https://alice.example/contexts/12345` and all Context Activities belonging solely to that context.
+Bob's server **SHOULD** delete `https://alice.example/history/12345` (and the Posts Collection `https://alice.example/contexts/12345`) and all Context Activities belonging solely to that context.
 If Bob later re-follows Alice, the context is rediscovered and backfilled per the previous section.

-### Context Payload Resolution
+### Context History Resolution

-When resolving a `context` URI, the receiving server **MUST** resolve it to a Context Object and associate Context Activities with that object.
-The `context` **MUST NOT** be resolved to the root `Note` object, an `inReplyTo` chain, or a transient/inferred thread identifier.
-The Context Object is the **sole authoritative container** for the conversation, ensuring consistent backfill, authorization checks, and lifecycle management across servers.
+When resolving a `contextHistory` URI, the receiving server **MUST** resolve it to a Context Object and associate Context Activities with that object.
+The `contextHistory` **MUST NOT** be resolved to the root `Note` object, an `inReplyTo` chain, or a transient/inferred thread identifier.
+The Context Object is the **sole authoritative container** for the conversation's activity history, ensuring consistent backfill, authorization checks, and lifecycle management across servers.
+The `context` URI resolves separately to the Posts Collection and **MUST NOT** be treated as the Context Object.

 ### Design Note (Non-Normative)

 This mechanism intentionally avoids explicit capability discovery.
 Compliance is inferred *per activity* from payload
-semantics: an Effective Context IRI signals routing intent; a valid Author Proof signals eligibility; transport authentication (HTTP Signatures) is the baseline for trusting context-forwarded delivery; and an optional Forwarding Proof provides enhanced payload-level verification.
+semantics: an Effective Context History IRI signals routing intent; a valid Author Proof signals eligibility; transport authentication (HTTP Signatures) is the baseline for trusting context-forwarded delivery; and an optional Forwarding Proof provides enhanced payload-level verification.
 This eliminates downgrade attacks via mixed-compliance networks and allows gradual adoption without coordination.

 ## Legacy Interoperability

-### Unknown `context` Field (Informative)
+### Unknown `contextHistory` Field (Informative)

-Legacy servers ignore the `context` field, so including it is safe: it causes no extra fetches and no effect on access control.
+Servers that do not implement this FEP ignore the `contextHistory` field and the proofs, so including them is safe: they cause no extra fetches and no effect on access control.
+FEP-f228 servers understand the ordinary `context` property and obtain a usable collection of posts from it.

 ### Acceptance of Legacy Objects